kaangiray26/tracker.fm/README.md

 # tracker.fm
-See what your friends listening to in real-time.
+See what your Last.fm friends are listening to in real-time.

 ![](images/image.png)